dkirkby/E4S/projects/Motion.md

 Comment out your code for visual tilt feedback and replace it with code for visual feedback on the turn angle, following the bottom section of the guide.

-Rotate your IMU and verify that only the 9 configurations in the guide are ever displayed and that they correspond to the printed turn values.
+Rotate your IMU and verify that only the 9 configurations in the figure are ever displayed and that they correspond to the printed turn values.

 ## Implement Simultaneous Tilt and Turn Feedback